 The codes and ordinances govern the construction, rehabilitation and maintenance of residential and commercial buildings and property in the village.
 The Property Maintenance Department is responsible for ensuring all residences and properties in Lansing are maintained.

-Two full time Property Maintenance Inspectors investigate a wide variety of complaints and issue violation notices where necessary.
-Permits and contractors licenses are issued by the department.
+Four property maintenance Inspectors investigate a wide variety of complaints and issue violation notices where necessary.
+Permits and contractors registration are issued by the department.

 Any questions regarding permits can be directed to the staff.

 The department also provides Health Inspections (click for more information).

 GENERAL GUIDELINES FOR PURCHASE/ REMODEL OR OCCUPANCY OF EXISTING VACANT STRUCTURES IN THE VILLAGE OF LANSING

 As required by Village of Lansing ordinance Sec.46-136 any structure which has been vacant for a period of 120 days or more must be inspected before it can be occupied.
 This includes both residential and commercial structures.
 Vacant shall be defined as lacking habitual presence of human beings who have a legal right to be on the premises or substantially devoid of content.
 These inspections are conducted to determine the current condition of the structure, the heating and cooling units, water heating units, electrical and plumbing systems, if any non-conforming rooms or other conditions exist in the structure and review the current zoning classification.